MFOSSociety/awesome-hacktoberfest/README.md

 # Hacktoberfest

-> Let's add our achievemnts.
+> Let's add our achievements.
 Listing the repositories we contributed during all five generations of #Hacktoberfest.